chapel-lang/chapel/doc/rst/language/spec/variables.rst

         var x: int;
         select arg {
           when 0 {
             // no split init, not all paths return, throw, or initialize x = 1;
           }
           when 1 {
-            writeln("this block not ignored by compiler.");
+            // this block not ignored by compiler
-            writeln("arg value unknown at compile-time.");
+            // arg value unknown at compile-time
+            writeln("no initialization");
           }
         }
         writeln(x);
       }
       proc main() {
-        splitInitsBecauseDCE(int);
+        splitInitsBecausePathKnown(int);
         noSplitInitBecausePathUnknown(0);
       }